SAP-samples/teched2022-DA161/README.md

 ## Instructions to Logon to Tenant

 We will be using a provided SAP Analytics Cloud Tenant for these exercises.
-You can find a list of login credentials that will allow you to access the tenant under the User List.
+You can find a list of login credentials that will allow you to access the tenant under the User List..

 Tenant URL: [https://ana161.eu10.hcs.cloud.sap/](https://ana161.eu10.hcs.cloud.sap/)